 - 1. Graduate students are required to declare their intent to take comps no later than four or five months prior to the scheduled comp date; and the Graduate Coordinator will send out a call for comp declarations at least five months prior to each comp date, specifying the exact due date. - 2.
 Graduate students may only take a comp over a course in which a grade of B or higher was earned.
-NOTE: This means that a grade of B or higher must be earned in those courses where comps are required (e.g., EDKN 5312 or EDKN 5308, EDKN 3517, and EDKN 5338). - 3.
+NOTE: This means that a grade of B or higher must be earned in those courses where comps are required (e.g., in both the kinesiology generalist and health/exercise science concentrations, comps in EDKN 5312, EDKN 3517 and EDKN 5338 are required). - 3.
 Upon receipt of a student's declaration of intent to take comps in a given semester, the Graduate Coordinator will confirm the courses covered, as well as dates, times, and format of the examination via email with the student. - 4.
 Online students will need to enroll in EDKN 0000 in the semester they take comps, as well as sign up for their tests via ProctorU.
 The deadline to enroll, and the absolute last day to register for any class, is listed on the Academic Calendar, and may require the completion of a drop/add form and Graduate Coordinator permission, if late.
 The exam will be taken using EDKN 0000 on Blackboard (the course is free), but you will need to also use our online proctoring service (see below) to undertake the exam. - 5.
 University policy requires all students taking comprehensive exams to be enrolled in a university course for credit during the semester of the exams.
 Typically exams are taken within the last semester of coursework and therefore this policy is met.
 However, if a student has completed their coursework and must still take their comprehensive exams, then they will be required to enroll in EDKN 5100 for one credit hour and pay all costs associated with the course in order to sit for their comprehensive exams.